tuftsceeo/SPIKE-Web-Interface/README.md

 Code for SPIKE Prime web interface
-(2020 July 7)
+(2020 July 14)

-"server" folder includes up-to-date development on the interface.
-Demo of the interface can only work when hosted on a web server (otherwise jquery load won't work).
-Currently, the web server is being hosted by node, in place of tuftsceeo website.
+"server" folder contains files to be hosted on TUFTSCEEO.
+The directory where index.html is is the root directory.

+"Node" folder contains files in development, only hosted with node js.
 To use:
 1. download repository
 2. install node js